alexjercan/bevy-systems/README.md

     - Switch between different resource types using `UP` and `DOWN` keys.
     - Add a threshold metter to filter out low-density resources and display only high-density resources.
     - Maybe add a noisemap for resources, to add more randomness to the resource distribution.
+- [ ] generic noise function
+    - implement a noise function that can return something else than a f64 => resource type and density (the f64 confidence level)
+    - use the resource type with the tile kind and confidence to tell if I should place that thing in the tile: how can I add variants? (oak tree in plains, spruce in hills etc)
+    - we can have a "variants" map in the resource which has variants based on tile kind (I would rather use maps for simplicity, but we can try to use Vec too)
-- [ ] generic resources load them from a ron file as an asset
+    - generic resources load them from a ron file as an asset
     - Load resources from a RON file as an asset.
     - Resources should have some settings for generation (e.g. density, size, type).
     - Keep in mind that resources are just decoration for now